Civil War Earthworks

 In the 20th century, Frederick County continued to evolve.
 It experienced a surge in population due to increased industrialization and urbanization.
 The region became known for its manufacturing sector, especially in the areas of textiles, wood, and metal products.
 Today, Frederick County retains its historical charm with many preserved buildings and landmarks, while also embracing modern developments and a diverse economy.

-This timeline provides a concise overview of the key events in the history of Frederick County, Virginia.
+This timeline provides a condensed summary of the historical journey of Frederick County, Virginia.

 • 1738: Frederick County, Virginia is established by the Virginia General Assembly.